bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 > The staging area can hold changes from any number of files
 > that you want to commit as a single snapshot.
 >
-> 1. Add some text to `functions.py` noting your decision
-> to consider Venus as a base
+> 1. Modify functions.py by adding a docstring to the module.
-> 2. Create a new file `venus.txt` with your initial thoughts
+> 2. Create a new file `README.md` with your initial thoughts
-> about Venus as a base for you and your friends
+> about Venus as a base for you and your friends.
+Do this using Markdown.
 > 3. Add changes from both files to the staging area,
 > and commit those changes.
 >